-This article covers some of the most common image-related issues experienced in Figma and how to fix them.
+This article covers common image-related issues in Figma and how to fix them.

 - Check your internet speed and connection to make sure your device is online